AWS CWI Course- AWS CWI Fees – Certified Welding Inspector Renewals – Seminar and Exam Schedule/Price list – Full Details

 Minimum of twelfth years welding based work experience

 AWS Certified Welding Inspector CWI Certification is more than a rewarding career.
 It involves great responsibility and remarkable skill demonstration.
 CWI Certified Welding Inspector is widely recognized, both nationally and internationally, and successful companies have come to rely on this American Welding Society certification when ensuring the highest level of quality workmanship.
 As a Certified Welding Inspector, you will find this career path lucrative and rewarding.
 This certification can lead you to a career that is engaging and promising on all levels.
-If what you need is a stable career where you will thrive and find fulfillment, then the CWI Certified Welding Inspector certification is for you.
+If what you need is a stable career where you will thrive and find fulfilment, then the CWI Certified Welding Inspector certification is for you.

 American Welding Society adopts the same guidelines for photos as does the India Department of State for passport photos.
 The following guidelines are borrowed and modified from the India Department of State website.